rosareitmeir/SequencingAnalysis/FinalProject/README.txt

-Other attention:
+NOTE:
-- make sure that the folder results/qc/.. does not already contain any MultiQC Report before running the workflow, otherwise the workflow breaks.
+- make sure that the folder results/qc/.. does not already contain any previous MultiQC Report before running the workflow, otherwise the workflow breaks.